brianglass/anastasis/files/thursday_matins2.md

 *.*

-Wise Fishermen of the whole world, as you have received GodÂ’s compassion, now intercede also for us who cry: Lord, save your people and your city, and through your Apostles free the souls of us who are held fast by troubles.
+Wise Fishermen of the whole world, as you have received God’s compassion, now intercede also for us who cry: Lord, save your people and your city, and through your Apostles free the souls of us who are held fast by troubles.

 ****